-- The video management system shall export video and audio data optionally in its native recording format to a CD/ DVD drive, a network drive, or a direct attached drive.
-The exported data in native recording format shall include all associated metadata.
+- 1. The video management system shall export video and audio data in its native recording format to a CD/DVD drive, a network drive, or a direct attached drive. - a.
 Viewer software shall be included with the export.
-Once installed, the viewer software allows playback of the streams on any compatible Windows PC. - The video management system shall export video and audio data optionally in MP4 or MOV format to a CD/DVD drive, a network drive, or a USB drive.
+Once installed, the viewer software allows playback of the streams on any compatible Windows PC. - 2.
+The video management system shall export video and audio data in MP4 or MOV format to a CD/DVD drive, a network drive, or a USB drive.
 The exported data in MP4 or MOV format may be played back using standard software, for example VLC. - 3.
+It shall be possible to set split size of exported MP4 or MOV recordings with configurable value. - 4.
+It shall be possible to include or exclude audio data in the export. - 5.
 It shall be possible to password protect the video export.
-The export can then only be opened and viewed when the corresponding password is entered. - 4.
+The export can then only be opened and viewed when the corresponding password is entered. - 6.
 The video management system shall write a digital signature to the exported video.
 This shall allow the viewing client to verify, that the imported and opened video has not been tampered.
 The video management system shall provide a warning in case that the video has been tampered.
-This shall be done by means of the checksum of the digital signature. - 5.
+This shall be done by means of the checksum of the digital signature. - 7.
 The video management system shall offer a way to replay native exported video footage without having to install software on the client workstation.